Kronifer/cosmo/README.md

 # Cosmo

-Cosmo is a multithreaded python webserver that I'm developing in my spare time.
-Cosmo utilizes a TCP socket to send and receive data.
+Cosmo is an asynchronous python webserver that utilizes raw sockets to send and receive data, without using ASGI/WSGI.

 ## Benchmarking